pdjr-signalk/pdjr-skplugin-switchbank/README.md

 ## Operation

-The plugin will start processing as soon as it is installed, but you will need to configure it before it will actually do anything.
+The plugin must be configured before it can enter production.

 Each time the put handler is invoked the transmitted NMEA output will be displayed on the Signal K dashboard.